-ECE 130 11000 EMERGENCY CARE OPEN
+ECE 130 11 0 0 0 EMERGENCY CARE OPEN

-Cardio-pulmonary resuscitation according to Iowa Heart Guidelines.
+Cardio-pulmonary resuscitation according to lowa Heart Guidelines.
 Childhood diseases, immunization laws and environmental safety for children are discussed.
 Designed for day care personnel.
 Certification for first aid and CPR are awarded upon successful completion.
 Course may be repeated for a maximum of 3 credits.

-ECE 133 33000 CHILD HEALTH, SAFETY & NUTRITI OPEN
+ECE 133 3 0 0 0 CHILD HEALTH, SAFETY & NUTRITION OPEN

 Provision of a safe and healthy environment for young children in a group setting.

-Specifically covered are nutrition analysis, menu planning, indoor and outdoor safety principles and assessments, health assessments and policies and the care of children with chronic health problems.
+Specifically covered are nutrition analysis, menu planning, indoor and outdoor safety principles and assessments, health assessments and policies, and the care of children with chronic health problems.